Mboga/belgium-real-estate/README.md

     - Data Transformatiion:  Data transformation to a convenient format to query and visualise.
 This includes creting a single column for date/time and separate columns fo N (number of sales) and € (price)
     - Exploratory Data Analysis (EDA): Visualising key trends and identifying patterns
     - Price Corrector Implementation: Price correction model
+- plots/: contains static charts in PNG format
+- interactive_map/: contains html of interactive map that can be launched in a browser
 - README.md: This file, providing overview of the project
 - requirements.txt: A list of all necessary Pythoon libraries to run this project
 - src/: A python Script, price_corrector.py, containing the reusable function for the price corrector.
 This separates the logic from the exploratory notebooks.